-This activity allows you to combine Makey Makey and Scratch to create an interactive poster.
+This activity allows you to combine Makey Makey and our Interactive Poster app to create an interactive poster.
 While designing your own interactive poster, you will investigate how circuits work.
 Plus, you'll begin to think about user interface design and how it is important when designing physical computing projects.
+Extensions include coding your own poster with Scratch.

 Create a poster about the topic you want to share!
 You can make an interactive body systems poster, interactive display about an animal, display the life cycle of plants, share great poetry, and more!
 The possibilities are endless!Once you've researched a topic, design a poster with images and text to display what you've learned.